Lupine in review

-Lupinus Nootkatensis is a legume, it has been successful in reclamation of sterile soil in Iceland since 1945 when it was imported from Alaska.
+Lupinus nootkatensis is a legume, it has been successful in the reclamation of sterile soil in Iceland since 1945 when it was imported from Alaska.
 The lupine is an interesting plant for its ability to produce nitrogen, it provides nutrition for itself as well as other plants and is sustainable.
 Its construction consists of protein, ash, minerals, and cellulose, with lignin as the main cellulose.
-Because of the nutrition, it can endure harsh circumstances like the sandy mountains of Iceland, and it can spread out very easily.
-Based on these abilities the lupine is spreading out in Iceland, not only to barren areas, but also invading moss and other perishable areas in Iceland.
+Because of its nutrition, it can endure harsh climates like the sandy mountains of Iceland, and it can populate the environment easily.
+Based on these abilities the lupine is spreading out in Iceland, not only to barren areas but also invading moss and other perishable areas in Iceland.
 The lupine has for several years now been a debate among Icelanders.
-The subject has evoked lively conversation, most people seem to have a love or hate relationship with it, at least an opinion.
+The subject has evoked lively conversation, most people seem to have a love or hate relationship with it.
 Some categorise it as an invasive species in the landscape of Iceland, others say it has not ended its role of reclaiming soil in the barren country of Iceland.
 But could it be an underexploited natural resource?

-The fibre material from the lupine is still in the developing process.
+The fibre material from the lupine is still in the development process.
 The aim is to produce a biodegradable product without any additives, which could be used as a building material or packaging product.
-A research project is now undergoing to discover the possibilities.
-Sustainable material made from the lupine plant would be advantageous to the circular economy of Iceland.
+Research is ongoing to discover the possibilities – a sustainable material made from the lupine plant would be advantageous to the circular economy of Iceland.

 The process: Material harvested, decomposed, pressed and dried.